 eBooks and Guides

-The Ultimate Guide to Dynamics NAV & 365 Business Central: Our magazine covers everything you need to know about our favourite Enterprise Resource Planning system, Dynamics 365 Business Central (formerly known as Dynamics NAV)!
+The Ultimate Guide to Dynamics 365 Business Central & Dynamics NAV: Our magazine covers everything you need to know about our favourite Enterprise Resource Planning system, Dynamics 365 Business Central (formerly known as Dynamics NAV)!

 We have over 185 people in the company, including over 40 customer support staff - this coupled with over 1,900 years of combined experience makes us the number one Microsoft Dynamics NAV and Dynamics 365 Business Central ERP partner in the UK & Ireland!